TinyWebEx/MessageHandler/README.md

 For this, the function `setHook`, respectively `setGlobalHook` allow you to register callbacks for one message type or all message types.

 **Important:** Only one hook can be registered at a time.
 (Also for global hooks!)
 Thus, if you want to unset a hook, you can just "register" a new one with the value `null`.

+## i18n/l10n

+This module does require some specific localisations.
+Example localisation files for these are included in the [examples dir](`examples/_locales`).